Differentiable Physics-Informed Adaptive Koopman Control for Stable Flight under Unknown Disturbances: Related Work

-\textbf{\textit{Main challenges and motivations}}: Due to the presence of space tether and orbital perturbation, the true dynamics of tethered space robot can not be exactly established and uncertainty will always exist.
-The deployment problem has been studied a lot in the literature \cite{Misra2008,Godard2010,Sun2014,Mantellato2017,Murugathasan2019,Ma2020,Zhang2022a}.
-However, methods proposed in these works, to a certain extent, rely on robustness of some specific type controllers rather than try to capture uncertainty directly such that the effect of uncertainty can be attenuated or eliminated.
-The proposition of disturbance-observer-based control (DOBC) \cite{Chen2016,Zhang2021b} offers a perspective for the control problem under consideration of uncertainty.
+Accurate estimation and rejection of unmodeled dynamics and external uncertainties are fundamental for high-performance robotic control.

+The proposition of disturbance observer based control (DOBC) \cite{Chen2016} offers a perspective for the control problem under consideration of uncertainty.
 Many disturbance observers (DO) are presented to estimate uncertainty, and compensate the output of it to the baseline controller such that the effect of disturbance can be attenuated or rejected.
 However, some of the existed disturbance observers \cite{Chen2004,Guo2005,Wei2010} assume that the disturbance can be represented by an exogenous system, and some prior information of the exogenous system is utilized in the design of disturbance observer.
 For the cases where the prior information of disturbance is unknown, these methods are no longer applicable.
 The literature \cite{Chen2000} proposes a disturbance observer that does not rely on the prior information of disturbance, but the disturbance is assumed to be varied slowly such that the first-order derivative of disturbance can be regarded as zero.
 This assumption is difficult to satisfy in practical scenarios, which limits its broader application.
-The literature \cite{Jia2023} considers the first-order derivative of disturbance in the disturbance observer, and learns the first-order derivative of disturbance by the data-driven Koopman theory.
-But the lifting functions of Koopman operator need to be selected before application and the observer gain requires to be re-designed across different tasks.
+The extended state observer (ESO) \cite{Pu2015} treats the total disturbance as an augmented state variable and estimates it simultaneously with the system states.
+Similarly, adaptive control techniques \cite{Sastry1989} adjust controller gains or parameters online to accommodate parametric uncertainties.